 - The role you played in projects and assignments and the positive outcome drawn from them.

-- Your positions of responsibilities, your achievements, and boost of your self-confidence
+- Your positions of responsibilities, your achievements, and the boost of your self-confidence

 - learning Experiences derived from drama, music or sports, and how it was working as a team

 - Talk about your biggest challenges and how you overcame them

 - Show the skills you have demonstrated when doing a part-time job or volunteer activities.
 You can talk about your observations and the extra skills gained.